debrief/pepys-import/DeveloperGuide.rst

 version of the repository that you have developed in - always clone a clean copy, otherwise extraneous files will be included in the release).

-2. Run the **TODO HERE** file in the root of the cloned repository.
-This will run the **TODO HERE** Powershell script.
+2. Run the ``create_deployment.bat`` file in the root of the cloned repository.
+This will run the ``create_deployment.ps1`` Powershell script.
 This script obtains all the required binary dependencies (including a standalone version of Python) and places them in the correct place in the folder hierarchy, and then zips up the entire folder, resulting in a file in the root of the cloned repository called ``pepys-import_HASH.zip``, where ``HASH`` is the git commit hash that the release was created from.

 3. Upload the resulting zip file to the Github Releases page.

 IntelliJ Instructions
 =====================